COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 Many vehicles on the road in Sierra Leone are unsafe.
 Accidents resulting from the poor condition of these vehicles, including multi-vehicle accidents, are common.
 Many drivers on the road in Sierra Leone are inexperienced and often drive without proper license or training.
 Serious accidents are common, especially outside of Freetown, where the relative lack of traffic allows for greater speeds.
 The chance of being involved in an accident increases greatly when traveling at night, and U.S. Embassy officials are not authorized to travel outside of major cities after dark.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Sierra Leone, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Sierra Leone's Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA's website.
+Further information may be found on the FAA's safety assessment page.

-This replaces the Country Specific Information for April 12, 2012 to update all sections.
+This replaces the Country Specific Information for Sierra Leone dated March 7, 2013.